microsoft/fast/packages/fast-components-react-base/src/slider/README.md

 - If the *slider* component is part of a form the results will be submitted along with the form.
 This is because the *slider* component maintains a hidden native HTML input element in the dom and updates the "value" attribute of the native component as selection changes.
 - Developers can hook up to the *select*'s onValueChange callback.

-Child components of the slider (labels, tick marks, highlighted bar regions) can use the *slider*'s constext to position themselves appropriately on the *slider*'s track and react to state changes.
+Child components of the slider (labels, tick marks, highlighted bar regions) can use the *slider*'s context to position themselves appropriately on the *slider*'s track and react to state changes.
 The *slider track item* component is an example of this and can be used as a building block to create styled elements that position themselves on the slider track.

 A *slider* can be oriented vertically or horizontally with the "orientation" prop.
 Horizontal is the default